 General Course Information

-Course Code BIOMED 2510 Course Biomedical Science IIA Coordinating Unit School of Biological Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 8 hours per week Available for Study Abroad and Exchange N Prerequisites BIOLOGY 1101 & BIOLOGY 1201 Assumed Knowledge At least 6 units of Level I Chemistry Restrictions Available to BSc(BiomedSc) students only Course Description Biomedical Science IIA provides students with a context for modern biomedical research, from a historical perspective through to current innovations.
-This course will highlight methods used to detect, characterise and treat various diseases and disorders.
-Ethical issues associated with biomedical research will be discussed.
-Specific topics include: biomedical experimental design, model organisms for understanding human disease, bioinformatics and computational biology.
-The focus will be on the contribution and future promise of techniques, technologies and experimental approaches to our understanding of key human diseases (communicable and non-communicable, inherited and non inherited).
+Course Code BIOMED 2510 Course Biomedical Science IIA Coordinating Unit School of Biological Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange N Prerequisites BIOLOGY 1101/1101ND or BIOLOGY 1401, & BIOLOGY 1201 Assumed Knowledge At least 6 units of Level I Chemistry Restrictions Available to BSc(BiomedSc) students only Course Description Biomedical Science IIA provides students with an overview of modern biomedical research under the theme ?Phases of Life?.
+This course will highlight conceptual ideas and current methods used in the detection, characterisation and treatment of a range of diseases and disorders occurring from embryonic development to old age.
+Specific topics include: biomedical experimental design, cell biology and cancer, infectious diseases and vaccination, model organisms for understanding human disease.
+The focus will be on the contribution and future promise of techniques, technologies and experimental approaches to our understanding of key human diseases (communicable and non-communicable, inherited and non-inherited).